-Don’t let the Ocean Drive location fool you: Azabu Miami is not a tourist trap.
-It’s actually a South of Fifth gem that deserves your full attention.
-The restaurant, located inside the Stanton Hotel, is known for its memorable Japanese cuisine that’s both satisfying and inviting.
-You’ll encounter classics like tuna crispy rice, shrimp tempura and pork dumplings along with more substantial plates such as branzino filet, king crab fried rice and wagyu sirloin (served on a hot stone!).
+The Michelin-Starred restaurant, located inside the Stanton Hotel, is known for its memorable Japanese cuisine that’s both satisfying and inviting.
+You’ll encounter classics like karaage fried chicken, lobster tempura and pork dumplings along with more substantial plates such as miso black cod, snow crab fried rice and beef udon.

 Azabu Miami is located inside the Stanton Hotel at 161 Ocean Drive, Miami Beach, FL 33139.
 For more information, visit their official website.

-Lilikoi is located at 500 South Pointe Drive, Miami Beach, FL 33139.
+Joe’s Stone Crab is located at 11 Washington Avenue, Miami Beach, FL 33139.
 For more information, visit their official website.

 The Lobster Shack

 For fresh seafood on South of Fifth, look no further than The Lobster Shack.
 While South Beach has no shortage of seafood, The Lobster Shack goes above and beyond by providing something that other places fail to: tremendous value.

 This South of Fifth spot provides guests with seafood in all forms: raw bar, tacos, rolls and platters.
 With such a varied menu, restaurants can sometimes risk doing too much.
 But at The Lobster Shack, that’s not the case.

-Also of note: The place is family-friendly.
+Fun fact: The place is family-friendly.
 If your child isn’t in the mood for king crab or lobster tacos, there’s a short-and-sweet Kids section with approachable fare like a PB+J sandwich and cheese quesadilla.

-If you want to ante up the game for a night and enjoy the finer side of life, stop by the newest location of RED, The Steakhouse.
+If you want to ante up the game for a night and enjoy the finer side of life, stop by RED South Beach.
 The food served here is an aphrodisiac for the senses.
-Not only has it been titled a ‘top 10 steakhouse in America’ (among a myriad of other awards), it’s leading chef Peter Vauthy has been credited as a great influence toward the benefit of Miami’s food scene.
+Not only has it been titled a ‘top 10 steakhouse in America’ (among a myriad of other awards), Chef Peter Vauthy has been credited as a great influence toward the benefit of Miami’s food scene.

 It’s hard to pin down the type of cuisine served at Stubborn Seed— “global” doesn’t do it justice.
-Raw shaved Florida cobia, Arab spiced foie gras, truffle chicken … chef Ford is constantly changing the menu and upping the ante for his guests, always keeping them on their toes.
+Charred dayboat swordfish, Florida littleneck clams, confit duck tortellini … chef Ford is constantly changing the menu and upping the ante for his guests, always keeping them on their toes.